77Vincent/sequelize-easy-query/README.md

   }),
 })
 ```
-Now you can trigger a search by using the key "search", which will give you those users that have "some_values" in their "bio" **OR** "motto" field.
+Now you can trigger a search by using the key "search", which will give you those users that have "some_values" in their "bio" **OR** "motto" field:
 ```bash
 example.com/api/users?search=some_values
 ```
-Unlike filterBy, multiple search is **NOT SUPPORTED** yet.
+Unlike filterBy, multiple search is **NOT SUPPORTED** yet:
 ```bash
 example.com/api/users?search=some_values&search=some_other_values
 ```